Last updated on 17 January 2022

-There are several types of activity that can be included in your child’s daily routine:
+There are several types of physical activity that can be included in your child’s daily routine:

 When your child is old enough to obey and follow instructions, muscle-strengthening exercises and weight training can be incorporated into their exercise regime as long as the exercises are carried out in a safe and supervised manner.
-Weight training improves muscle power, endurance and strengthens bones.
-Children will not become stunted, less flexible or develop bulky muscles.
+Weight training improves muscle strength, endurance and bones strength.
+With age-appropriate exercise, parents need not worry that children will not become stunted, less flexible or develop bulky muscles.

 Begin with exercises that use your child’s own body weight.
 Ensure your child’s balance and posture is maintained and the exercise is completed in good form.
 Examples of body-weight exercises that work well for children include push-ups, wall sits, and the ‘superman move’.
-If your child is training with weights, any compromise of form usually means the weights are excessive, and you should consider reducing the weights used.
+If your child is training with weights, it is important to supervise their activity to ensure they are using the proper form.
+If you notice any change in their form or the way they usually move, this may mean the weights are too heavy for them, and you should consider reducing the weights used.
 A comfortable weight will allow a child to perform 15 repetitions, while preserving form.

 Weight training is not recommended for children below the age of 8.